pnp/pnpcore/docs/using-the-sdk/files-intro.md

 IFile testDocument = await context.Web.GetFileByIdAsync(fileId, f => f.CheckOutType, f => f.CheckedOutByUser);
 ```

+> [!Important]
+> See the **Updating/reading file metadata** chapter below in case you want to update/read the metadata of retrieved file.

 ### Get a file using a link

 Whenever you've a fully qualified link to a file or a sharing link for a file you can use the `GetFileByLink` methods to get the corresponding `IFile` object.
 Note that when the file happens to live in another site or web then under the covers a new `PnPContext` is instantiated and returned with that file.